Classic Terra Cotta Olla Stewing Pot or Storage Jar$64

 You can use the jar for storing beans or rice in the kitchen; but even better, once the jar is cured, it is the perfect medium for a slow cooked stew.
 Absolutely food-safe, lead-free terra cotta.

-Pot is 6.75 inches tall and 9 inches wide from rim to rim.
+The Olla pot is 7 inches tall without the lid and 9.5 inches wide from rim to rim.
 For storage purposes, the pot and lid are 8 inches tall from top to bottom and 12 inches wide from handle to handle.

 To clean, soak in sudsy water and scrub with a soft brush to remove any hardened food.